Terms and Conditions

 - First attempted to be resolved through good faith negotiation

-- If unresolved, submitted to mediation under the Australian Commercial Disputes Centre
+- If unresolved, submitted to mediation under the Australian Commercial Disputes Centre (or an equivalent accredited mediation service in your jurisdiction)

 16. Modifications